kaungthant-w/expense-app/QUICK_FIX_FOR_BUILD_ERROR.md

 2. Try building again (Cmd+B)
 3. The error should be resolved

+## ✅ NEW FEATURE ADDED: Temporary Currency Page
+- **Currency navigation now works!** When you click "Currency" in the navigation drawer, it will open a temporary currency page
+- Shows 10 major currencies with flags and names
+- Displays current selection (USD by default)
+- Includes information about upcoming full currency features
+- Works without requiring CurrencyManager or CurrencySettingsView files

 ## Why This Happened
 The `CurrencySettingsView.swift` file exists but isn't added to your Xcode project target, so the compiler can't find it.
 This fix temporarily disables the currency settings feature until you can properly add the file to your project.